Olympus puts fun first. What do I mean by that?

 It’s kind of weird because this is a similar sensor to what’s in the Pen-F.

-Any noise that you’ll find will be in the shadows when color goes into black.
+Any noise you’ll find will be in the shadows when color goes into black.
 In that area of gradation, you’re bound to find some that will be visible when pixel peeping.
-If you’re shooting in the grainy black and white film mode though, then you have no reason to sit there and complain about it.
+If you’re shooting in the grainy black and white film mode though, then you have no reason to complain about it.
 Just embrace how beautiful it is.

 Extra Image Samples